 - You’re done setting up!
 Simply open the Splashtop Business App and select your Linux computer to launch the remote session.

-*The Splashtop Linux Streamer officially supports Ubuntu versions 16.04 and 18.04.
+*The Splashtop Linux Streamer officially supports Ubuntu Desktop 16.04, 18.04, and 20.04.
 You may also try it with other Linux distributions that are not currently supported.

 Unattended remote access (meaning no end-user needed on the computer being remoted into) is made possible by Splashtop’s remote desktop client, the Splashtop Streamer.
 Once installed on your remote machines, you’ll be able to access that computer from any other device through the Splashtop Business App (available for Windows, Mac, iOS, and Android).